 Allan Gray Australia Pty Limited ('Allan Gray Australia') is a privately owned investment manager that has been operating and investing in Australia for the past 17 years.
-Allan Gray Australia holds AFSL no. 298487 and acts as investment manager of the Fund, as well as the Allan Gray Australia Balanced Fund, the Allan Gray Australia Stable Fund as well as a number of institutional client portfolios.
+Allan Gray Australia holds AFSL no. 298487 and acts as investment manager of the Fund, as well as the Allan Gray Australia Balanced Fund, the Allan Gray Australia Stable Fund and several institutional client portfolios.